przepompownia/phpcd.vim/README_en.md

 ### Enable PHPCD

-Before the first use PHPCD, in the phpcd.vim directory run `composer install`.
+Before the first use PHPCD, in the phpcd.vim directory run `composer install --no-dev`.
 This is needed to install dependences and generate the autoload file.

 Let PHPCD complete php,